stephenverderame/cpp_book/src/cpp_20/misc.md

 * `< 0` if `a < b`
 * ` = 0` if `a == b`
 * ` > 0` if `a > b`

 What it actually returns is an object of type `std::strong_ordering` or `std::partial_ordering`, which are convertible to integers.
 `std::strong_ordering` has 3 members, `std::strong_ordering::equal`, `less`, and `greater`.
 `std::partial_ordering` has 4: `equivalent`, `less`, `greater` and `unordered`.

-The nice thing about our little rocketship here, is that we don't have to explicitly use it to take advantage of it.
+The nice thing about our little rocketship here [^1], is that we don't have to explicitly use it to take advantage of it.
 Consider:

 ```C++
 #include <compare>